kmrowed/tech_portfolio/IMDB Movie Ratings/README.md

 Hi there,

-You are viewing a project I helped develop and orchestrate for my DS 2003 - Data Visualization class.
-Two fellow classmates and I used kaggle dataset of IMDB's top 1000 movies to explore.
-We cleaned the data in R, graphed some interesting variables, added loess lines and neat analytical features, and then added a UI interface overtop of our visualizations.
-Lastly, we presented our project to the internet using a Shiny App.
+You are viewing a data visualization project I helped develop and orchestrate for my DS 2003 - Data Visualization class.
+Two fellow classmates and I used kaggle dataset of IMDB's top 1000 movies to explore data science questions related to genre, rating, and earnings.
+We cleaned the data in R, made graphs based on our questions, and added neat analytical features like loess lines.
+To access the visualizations, we added a Shiny App UI interface overtop of our visualizations that can be seen HERE: https://cartershields.shinyapps.io/DS1234/.

 Hope you find this project engaging!